-The paint coat can become electrostatically charged where there is a thick coat.
-Electrostatic discharges can occur.
+The paint coat can become electrostatically charged if an excessively thick paint coat is applied.
+Electrostatic discharge can then occur.
 There is a risk of explosion if potentially explosive mixtures are also present at this moment.
 This can result in death, serious injury or material damage.